 We meet in Nelson at 8am on Monday or Friday and 12 noon on Saturday at Kootenay Valley Helicopters (KVH 250-505-2150) down at the airport next to terminal building.
 The pilot will conduct a helicopter safety briefing and sign waivers.
-The first group will depart from Nelson and the rest of the group will follow KVH staff 15 minutes drive south to Hall Siding to complete the transfer.
 We all do our best to make this transfer safe and enjoyable.
 Please assist by being on time and by understanding that poor visibility or high wind can delay departures at either end.
 Most of the time this might involve an hour or so delay however once or twice a year it can mean a delay of 24 hours, in this case we neither compensate the group in Nelson nor bill the group at the lodge.

 Pre Trip Planning

 You should check weather and avalanche information at http://www.avalanche.ca/forecasts/kootenay-boundary

 Equipment List – avalanche gear ( transceiver, shovel, probe ), ski gear ( splitboard/skis, poles, skins, boots ), clothing ( base layer, fleece layer, outwear, down vest/jacket, hut clothing ( jeans/shirt, socks/slippers etc ), first aid kit/repair kit, headlamp, emergency shelter, water bottle, map/compass/gps, eye/sun protection.
 We have a small amount of rental equipment available including transceivers, shovels, probes, splitboards and touring skis.
 Please bring a towel for the hot tub.
 Rental equipment also available at ROAM shop in Nelson.
 Weight limit for gear is 50lbs per person and add 50lbs per person for food for self-catered groups.
 Space is also at a premium in the helicopter so pack tightly and avoid bulky items.